aimms/user-guide/aimms-ide/KNITRO/MIP/KNITRO_MIP_-_MIP_Heuristic_MPEC.rst

-Setting 'Automatic' lets Knitro determine automatically from :ref:`KNITRO_MIP_-_MIP_Heuristic_Strategy` .
+Setting 'Automatic' lets Knitro determine automatically from :ref:`option-KNITRO-mip_heuristic_strategy` .
 Setting 'Off' means that MPEC heuristic is not applied.